mash-sap/cxfOneWayError/README.md

 </soap:Envelope>

 This seems to be related to Tomcat.
+In tomcat 9 the default value of the following setting has changed from false to true org.apache.catalina.connector.RECYCLE_FACADES

-This problem can be fixed by changing tomcats
+The problem can be fixed by reverting tomcat to the old bahvior via:
+-Dorg.apache.catalina.connector.RECYCLE_FACADES=false